KPRMODI/chess/README.md

 2. Extract the contents to a folder of your choice.
 3. Ensure the `ChessGame.java` file and the `resources/` folder are in the same directory.

+**Option C: Fork the Repo**
+1. Fork the Repo and clone it to your IDE and run!
 ---

 ## 2. Setting Up Your IDE